GeostatsGuy/5DayGeostats_DataAnalytics/README.md

 # 5DayGeostats_DataAnalytics
 5-day course on Geostatistics, Data Analytics and Machine Learning

-Short course on data analytics, geostatistics and machine learning with lectures, and hands-on demos for 5-day class.
+Short course on data analytics, geostatistics and machine learning with lectures, and hands-on demos for a 5-day class.

 #### Course Objectives: